ko663/OTLM/README.md

 # OTLM
-code and preprocessing scripts for OTLM
+Code and preprocessing scripts for OTLM.
+We will release all code and scripts in this repository immediately upon publication.